About this cultivar:

 Cistus (from the Greek "Kistos" meaning "box") are perennial evergreen shrubs found on dry or rocky soils throughout the Mediterranean region, from Morocco and Portugal through to the Middle East, and also on the Canary Islands.
 Not only is Cistus popular as a garden plant, but the leaves and stems of a few species (including Cistus ladanifer) are the source of a perfume ingredient called labdanum that has been used since the time of the ancient Egyptians.
 It has a long hstory in these islands - being grow by John Tradescant the Elder (c.
 1570s – 15–16 April 1638),

 The common name, rock rose, derives from its native rocky coastal habitat and rose-like flowers - it has no thorns!
 The charming rock rose flowers are usually white or pink/purple and often have distinctive maroon spots surrounding a central yellow eye.
 The flowers attract butterflies but each one only lasts a day.
-Cistus plants produce large numbers of flowers and are full of color for 2 to 3 months in the late spring or summer.
+Cistus plants produce large numbers of flowers and are full of colour for 2 to 3 months in the late spring or summer.

 Although the Cistus cultivars we sell should tolerate more clay and wet than other cultivars you want to try to be as clay-free and dry as possible.
 "Well-drained" is the key word(words?).
 Good plant partners include Artemisia, Perovskia, and Stachys.